 (Image: canva.com)

-Try as I might, I can’t get my computer to output sound.
+Question: Try as I might, I can't get my computer to output sound.
 Nothing.
-I can’t figure out what’s wrong.
+I can't figure out what's wrong.

-That’s a composite of questions I get often.
-Sometimes it applies to only specific applications; other times, it applies to the entire machine.
+That's a composite of questions I get often.
+Sometimes it applies only to specific applications; other times, it applies to the entire machine.

 It’s a single silent symptom that can come from several sources.

-So, let’s run down a bit of a checklist.
+Let's run down a checklist.

 Become a Patron of Ask Leo! and go ad-free!